Prurigo nodularis: Causes

 Hepatitis C

-Lymphoma (Hodgkin’s lymphoma, non-Hodgkin’s lymphoma)
+Lymphoma (Hodgkin’s lymphoma or non-Hodgkin’s lymphoma)

 Mental health conditions, including anxiety or depression

-While some people have a higher risk of getting prurigo nodularis, it’s important to know that this disease can occur at any age.
-If you have itchy bumps on your skin that last for more than two weeks, see a dermatologist.
+While some people have a higher risk of getting prurigo nodularis, it’s important to know that anyone can develop this disease.

-If you have prurigo nodularis, an early diagnosis and treatment can relieve the itch and clear the bumps.
-When the itchy bumps could be a sign that you have another disease like one listed above, your dermatologist can help you get the care you need.
+When the itchy bumps could be a sign that you have another disease like one of those listed above, your dermatologist can treat the skin condition and help you get the care you need for other conditions.

 To find out how dermatologists diagnose and treat prurigo nodularis, go to: Prurigo nodularis: Diagnosis and treatment.